Soviet Union during the Iran–Iraq War: Soviet opportunities to gain influence as part of broad strategy

-US considers reopening embargo to balance Soviet influence
+Americans consider reopening embargo to balance Soviet influence

-In 1985, a CIA analyst, Graham Fuller, had proposed that the US should offer to sell weapons to Iran, as a means of blocking Soviet influence there.
+In 1985, a CIA analyst, Graham Fuller, had proposed that the Americans should offer to sell weapons to Iran, as a means of blocking Soviet influence there.
 Robert M. Gates, then head of the CIA National Intelligence Council, advanced the suggestion, which circulated over the signature of Director of Central Intelligence William Casey.
 While the section was rejected by the incumbent Secretary of State George Shultz and Secretary of Defense Caspar Weinberger, it reinforces the idea that the Iran-Iraq conflict was seen as a proxy war by the U.S., and possibly the Soviet Union.
-Certainly, the Soviet Union would sell to post-revolutionary Iran after 1979, when the U.S. would not.
+Certainly, the Soviet Union would sell to post-revolutionary Iran after 1979, when the Americans would not.